kimchi-project/kimchi/docs/API.md

     * path: The path of the defined Storage Pool
     * type: The type of the Storage Pool
-    * capacity: The total space which can be used to store volumes The unit is MBytes
+    * capacity: The total space which can be used to store volumes The unit is Bytes
-    * allocated: The amount of space which is being used to store volumes The unit is MBytes
+    * allocated: The amount of space which is being used to store volumes The unit is Bytes
     * available: Free space available for creating new volumes in the pool
     * nr_volumes: The number of storage volumes for active pools, 0 for inactive pools
     * autostart: Whether the storage pool will be enabled